 I took a one day Thai vegetarian cooking class.
 I went on a river cruise.
 I went to a night market, where I got the most incredible deals on Thai Silk (less than $1/meter) and a Buddha statue (about $3).
-I visited temples, talked with a monk about Buddhism, and stayed in the the most amazing boutique hotel!
+I visited temples, talked with monks about Buddhist philosophy, and stayed in the most amazing hotel!

 Vegetarian food was plentiful here.
 Happy Cow lists 49 veg-friendly choices in Chiang Mai, but there were so many more, and they’re silly cheap!
 Aloo gobi with rice at the night market was less than $2.
 And it was good!

 The most expensive thing on this menu is slightly over $2.50, and these prices are on the expensive side.
 If you’ve got the time, it’s totally possible to take a long break here and live well without going broke :)